BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Related Work

-{\bf Training Strategies for Temporal Action Detection.} There are various training strategies for TAD.
-The entire training process of TAD is usually split into multiple independent steps to reduce the difficulty of optimization.
-Mainstream training strategies can be mainly divided into two types.
-The first type of training strategy consists of two steps.
-Firstly, the network pre-trained on TAD Dataset or Action Recognition Dataset, performs sliding-window feature extraction on the TAD dataset.
-Then, a separate network generates proposals and directly merges them with the video-level classification results to obtain the final result or directly predict boundaries and category of the action segment.~\cite{bsn,bmn,ssad,rapnet,TADTR,rtd} all adopted this training strategy.
-The second type of strategy is directly training the network end-to-end from RGB frames or both RGB frames and optical flow extracted from corresponding RGB frames.
-Recently, several works, including~\cite{sparse-rcnn-tad,afsd,rgb-enough}, have adopted this training strategy.
-But their experimental settings are diverse and complex, and our work is to integrate and explore a simple, general, scalable, end-to-end training framework for TAD only using RGB-Stream.
+There are various training strategies for optimizing TAD frameworks.
+The entire training process of TAD is usually split into multiple independent steps to reduce the optimization difficulty.
+Mainstream training strategies can be divided into two types.
+The first type consists of two steps~\citep{bsn,bmn,bsn++,rapnet, TADTR,rtd}.
+First, the backbone networks are pre-trained on the TAD or action recognition datasets and used to perform feature extraction in a sliding window manner.
+Then, a separate TAD head network is trained without fine-tuning over the backbone networks to generate action segment proposals or directly predict the action segment boundaries and categories.
+This multi-step training paradigm would fail to unleash the potential of end-to-end representation learning on TAD.

+The second type is to train the whole TAD pipeline (i.e., backbone and detection head) from RGB frames or both RGB frames and optical flow in an end-to-end manner.
+Recently, several works~\citep{ssad,sparse-rcnn-tad,afsd,rgb_enough,e2e-TADTR}, adopted this training strategy.
+Among them, the concurrent work~\citep{e2e-TADTR} compared the difference between head-only training and end-to-end learning and explored different backbones and detection heads.
+It also tried to balance detection results and computing overhead.
+However, it ignored the detailed investigation of some basic components in the entire TAD pipeline, such as the data augmentation and the neck design.
+Meanwhile, our result is better than its performance on the THUMOS14 dataset thanks to our simpler design and more detailed empirical study.

+Our work shares the same advantage of end-to-end training with these methods.
+Compared with these works, our work conducts more detailed studies on the overall pipeline of end-to-end TAD and includes in-depth investigation for each component.
+Our solution is simpler yet more effective, achieving much better performance than these methods.
+BasicTAD could be easily extended to PlusTAD and has a fast inference speed, meeting the requirement of real-time TAD.
+We hope our extensive study could encourage future research to focus on designing an end-to-end TAD pipeline.